 - SMS-based monitoring: Allows monitoring by citizens so they can register their mobile numbers and send/receive SMS alerts during dispatch and arrival of TPDS commodities

-- Use of web-based citizens portal: Public Grievance Redressal Machineries, such as a toll-free number for call centers to register complaints or suggestions.
+- Use of web-based citizens portal: Public Grievance Redressal Machineries, such as a toll-free number for call centres to register complaints or suggestions.

 Summary